 The most trustworthy sources of health information may not be intuitive.
 In fact, they can be downright boring.The most trustworthy sources of health information may not be intuitive.
 In fact, they can be downright boring. #Trust #Credibility #Health Click To Tweet

 Don’t you find that listening to someone’s compelling and captivating personal story is far more interesting than reading a systematic review of multiple randomized clinical trials?

 Ya, me too!

-What about listening to a passionate presenter who is so sure that their explanation of how something works is the only reasonable explanation, and anyone who doesn’t see it their way is crazy?
+What about listening to a passionate presenter who is so sure that their explanation of how something works is the only reasonable explanation, and anyone who doesn’t see it their way is absolutely 100% wrong?